Posts

 YANG and the IETF (cont.)

 The 71st IETF meeting is over and I have recovered from “the IETF cold”.
 The good news is that the NETCONF data modeling requirements discussion in the IETF is over.
 There is work going on to draft a charter for a NETCONF data modeling language working group and the YANG specifications are likely becoming the basis of this IETF effort.
 The details of course need to be further discussed and rough consensus within the IETF has to be reached.
+But with some luck, we will see a first IETF YANG data modeling language meeting at the 72nd IETF meeting, which takes place in Dublin end of July.

 A Hotel Room Perspective of the IETF

 I travelled to the 71st IETF meeting in Philadelphia to do some IETF and NMRG business.
 What I did not know by the time of arrival in Philadelphia was that I would follow the IETF meeting mostly from my hotel room.
 But on Monday, it became very clear that I got a bad cold (the IETF cold as some say) and on Tuesday I managed to sleep 15(!) hours in a row.
+Tomorrow, we have the NMRG meeting and I am looking already forward to sit in the plane to Amsterdam later that day.

 EMANICS P2P Workshop and Project Review 2.0